KamyllaAlmeida/mapm/README.md

 1. Full login and authorization - Currently we have a dummy login system with only a couple pre-programmed users.
 2. Moderation system - Like Wikipedia, our app is open to editing by any registered user.
 To prevent abuse and misuse of the app, would require a moderation system.
+3. Map history - Goes hand-in-hand with moderation that changes to the map might need to be rolled back.
-3. Featured maps - If something is in the headlines, a relevant map on the front page would be useful.
+4. Featured maps - If something is in the headlines, a relevant map on the front page would be useful.